DmytroZH123/DmytroZH123.github.io/_pages/about_einstein.md

 During my Master's studies, I spent my time at [CERN](https://home.cern/) as a Visiting Summer Researcher, working on full-text retrieval in the full-text screening phase of the systematic review process within the [NeutrinoReview project](https://neutrino-review.web.cern.ch/).
 I conducted this research under the supervision of [Elias Sandner](https://scholar.google.com/citations?user=moQ6B8IAAAAJ&hl=en) (CERN) and [Christian Guetl](https://scholar.google.com/citations?user=NoAiKpcAAAAJ&hl=de) from the [Cognitive and Digital Science Lab](https://www.tugraz.at/institute/hcc/research/research-groups/cognitive-digital-science-lab/codis) (Technical University of Graz).
 Research output: 1 peer-reviewed article presented at a conference.

-My research interests include but are not limited to: Human-Computer Interaction, Explainable and Transparent Artificial Intelligence, Natural Language Processing, Random Processes, and Reinforcement Learning.
+My research interests include but are not limited to: *Human-Computer Interaction, Explainable and Transparent Artificial Intelligence, Natural Language Processing, Random Processes, and Reinforcement Learning*.

 Communicative, responsible, problem-solving, teamwork, creative, have great attention to details, able to work both in team and independently.
 I have analytical thinking, persistent in achieving goals, and optimist myself.
 Also, I like jazz music, opera, Italian art, and travelling.